alasca-association/tarook/README.md

-# YAOOK/k8s
+# YAOOK/K8s

-YAOOK/k8s is a Lifecycle-Management tool to provide and operate a customizable, highly available, and flexible kubernetes cluster.
+YAOOK/K8s is a Lifecycle-Management tool to provide and operate a customizable, highly available, and flexible Kubernetes cluster.

-YAOOK/k8s is part of the [Yaook](https://yaook.cloud) project.
+YAOOK/K8s is part of the [Yaook](https://yaook.cloud) project.
 All Yaook related resources are publicly available under https://gitlab.com/yaook.

-For further information on how to install and use YAOOK/k8s, please refer to the [documentation](#documentation).
+For further information on how to install and use YAOOK/K8s, please refer to the [documentation](#documentation).

 ## Documentation